delosdiago/My-Introduction/README.md

+👋 Hi, I'm Devansh Narwal!

-- 👋 Hi, I’m Devansh, Final Year ECE Student at NIT Kurukshetra (21-25)
+🎓 Final Year ECE Student at NIT Kurukshetra (2021-2025)

-- 👀 I’m interested in ...VLSI
-- 🌱 I’m currently learning ...Electronics and Communication Engineering
-- 💞️ I’m looking to collaborate on ...Open Source Projects
+👀 Interests:
+I'm passionate about VLSI design and exploring the latest advancements in semiconductor technology.

+🌱 Currently Learning:
+Diving deep into VLSI and analog/digital electronics, continuously expanding my knowledge in the domain.

+💻 Collaboration:
+Excited to collaborate on open source projects, especially those focusing on hardware design, embedded systems, and VLSI-related developments.

+📬 Contact Me:
-- 📫 How to reach me ...delos1316@gmail.com or Drop me a message on my Linkedin www.linkedin.com/in/devansh-narwal
+Feel free to reach out via email at delos1316@gmail.com or drop a message on my LinkedIn profile www.linkedin.com/in/devansh-narwal
 <!---
 delosdiago/delosdiago is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.